exercism/javascript/exercises/concept/regular-chatbot/.docs/introduction.md

 ## 1. Regular Expressions in JavaScript

-A Regular Expression (or Regex) is a sequence of characters that we can use to target and manipulate certain elements in strings.
+A [Regular Expression][mdn-regular-expressions] (or Regex) is a sequence of characters that we can use to target and manipulate certain elements in strings.
 Hence, we can:

 - **Search** for a text in a string
 - **Replace** substrings in a string
 - **Extract** information from a string

-JavaScript's regex flavor is part of the ECMA-262 standard for the language.
+> 💡 JavaScript's regex flavor is part of the ECMA-262 standard for the language.
 This means that you don't have to worry about browser-specific compatibility.

 ## 2. How to create Regular Expressions